mia-platform/cortex-tenant/README.md

 - Groups timeseries by tenant
 - Issues a number of parallel per-tenant HTTP requests to Cortex with the relevant tenant HTTP header (`X-Scope-OrgID` by default)

+Setting `namespace_label` will modify this logic:

+- It may be possibile to label a namespace (`namespace_label`) with the tenant name, all metrics in this namespace will be dedicated to this tenant
+- Is built a map `namespace: tenant_name` ( updated periodically )
+- Receive Prometheus remote write
+- If label `namespace` is found in incoming timeseries, this value will be evalueted against the map to find the correct tenant_name
+- If on the namespace there is not `namespace_label` or label namespace is not present on timeseries, tenat_name will fallback to what defined in `default`

 ## Usage

 - Get `rpm` or `deb` for amd64 from the Releases page.
 For building see below.